nigelrmtaylor/susanne-and-nigel-website-2022/content/en/transport.md

 If you intend to come to the wedding ceremony with your own car, be aware that there is no possibility for parking up on the Rock, the closest parking is the Parking du Chemin des Pêcheurs directly below the Oceanographic Museum.
 The parking has a lift up to the Oceanographic Museum on the Rock and you'll find yourself just a few minutes walk away from the Mairie.

-If you coming with public transport, the terminus of Monaco buses nr 1 and 2 is up at the Rock, just a few minutes walk away from the Mairie.
+If you are coming with public transport, the terminus of Monaco buses nr 1 and 2 is up at the Rock, just a few minutes walk away from the Mairie.
 You can take either one of the buses from the train station, nr 2 at the upper exit and nr 1 at the lower exit (quicker).

-We are organising buses from the hotels to the wedding ceremony from the ceremony and then back to the reception and party.
+We are organising buses from the hotels to the wedding ceremony, and to the reception and party in Italy.
 Shuttle buses will also be provided to take you back to the hotels after the party.